chariotsolutions/mkr_1010_iot_template/README.md

 ## Setup your Arduino development environment and generate a Certificate Signing Request for your device

 1. Follow the directions in [this](https://docs.arduino.cc/tutorials/mkr-wifi-1010/securely-connecting-an-arduino-mkr-wifi-1010-to-aws-iot-core) tutorial to configure the Arduino development environment.
 Follow the directions up to and including the point in the ***Configuring and Adding the Board to AWS IoT Core*** where it asks you to download the generated Certificate Signing Request.
-For the actual registration of the device in AWS IoT Core, follow the directions outlined in ***Register the device using Terraform*** in a later section of this document.
+Rather than doing it manually through the Portal, I've included it in a Terraform script which will register the device in AWS IoT Core and configure the services.
+These directions are outlined later in the ***Register the device using Terraform*** section.
 2. Once you have generated the signing request, copy the contents of the certificate signing request into a file named ***cert.csr*** and place it in the ***/mkr_1010_env/secret/*** directory.

 ## Register the device using Terraform